mullvad/mullvadvpn-app/README.md

 | Windows | `//./pipe/Mullvad VPN` |
 | Android | [`getNoBackupFilesDir()`](https://developer.android.com/reference/android/content/ContextWrapper#getNoBackupFilesDir()) |

-### GUI
+### Desktop Electron app

-The GUI has a specific settings file that is configured for each user.
-The path is set in the `gui/packages/desktop/main/gui-settings.ts` file.
+The desktop Electron app has a specific settings file that is configured for each user.
+The path is set in the `desktop/packages/mullvad-vpn/src/main/gui-settings.ts` file.

 | Platform | Path |
 |----------|------|